nirajdevpandey/Clean-code-Challenge/README.md

 ### Clean-code-Challenge
 The repository contains the solution of BlueYonder GmbH's challenge for data scientist position.
 Implementing a regression model on bike-sharing data-set to predict count of future rentals.
+The Code Quality matters a lot here therefore, Pep8 was followed to make script more pythonic :)
 ***
 Table of Contents
 =================